 The Journal also welcomes unsolicited proposals or submissions.
 If the topic is compelling and relevant, the article is more likely to be accepted for publication.
-The material should be sharply focused and supported with examples, statistics, research, and expert opinion; but not too sharply focused, because the piece will need to be relevant to districts of different types, locations, sizes, and cultures.
+The material should be focused and supported with examples, statistics, research, and expert opinion as needed; but not so sharply focused that it is not relevant to districts of different types, locations, sizes, regions, communities, and cultures.

 Here are some tips for improving your chances of getting published:

 - Define the topic and approach carefully.
 It's usually better to treat a narrow topic in depth than a broad topic superficially.